RevoU-FSSE-2/week-4-muhammad-avicena/README.md

 </br>
 <strong>*FURTHER EXPLANATION ABOUT HOW TO DEPLOY WITH CUSTOM DOMAIN IS COMING SOON !</strong>

 The project has been successfully deployed using Netlify.
-You can access the production version of the website by following this link: [https://avicena.site](https://avicena.site).
+You can access the production version of the website by following this link: [https://avicena.site](https://avicena.site) or [this link](https://www.avicena.site).

 Feel free to explore the website and try out the different features.
 I appreciate any feedback and suggestions to further improve the user experience.